keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    -n keptn-system --create-namespace --wait
 ```

-If you want to use Keptn to observe your deployments, you must enable Keptn in your
+If you want to use Keptn to observe your deployments
+or to run pre- and/or post tasks and/or evaluations
+as part of lifecycle management,
+you must enable Keptn in your
 [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 via annotations.
 For example, for the `testy-test` namespace: